 - Tooth mobility

-Many of these symptoms can result from other dental conditions, so it is best to have your dentist do a thorough examination to determine the problem.
+Many of these symptoms can result from other dental conditions, so it is best to have your dentist thoroughly examine the problem.

 What is the Cost of a Root Canal?

 Dental care is costly, so do yourself a favor a take good care of your teeth.
-Ensure to see your dentist at least once every six months to treat any problems that could potentially lead to more invasive procedures.
+See your dentist at least once every six months to treat any problems that could lead to more invasive procedures.

 When it comes down to how much a root canal costs, the answer is not so simple.
 The price varies due to a few factors explained below: